osheinonen/osheinonen.github.io/about.md

 ---
 ## Me

-I’m Oskari Heinonen a web developer & designer with over 3 years of experience in the field of web development.
+I’m Oskari Heinonen a web developer & designer with 5 years of experience in the field of web development.
 I'm highly self-motivated person with passion for learning new things.

 ## Skills